reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10.md

 ```bash
 # ! wget -nH -r -np -P {PATH} http://files.fast.ai/models/wt103/# ! wge
 ```
-- this is not a url for wikitext 103 the document, this is the wikitext103 **language model**
+- this is not a url for wikitext 103 the document, this is the wikitext103 **the language model**
 - the idea is, let's train an IMDb language model, which starts with **these weights**
 ```python
 PRE_PATHPRE_PAT  = PATH/'models'/'wt103'
 PRE_LM_PATH = PRE_PATH/'fwd_wt103.h5'
 ```
-- hopefully to you folks, this is an extremely obvious, extremely non-controversial idea
+- `45:00` hopefully to you folks, this is an extremely obvious, extremely non-controversial idea cause it's basically what we've done in nearly every class so far.  **But,** when I first mentioned this to people in the NLP community, I guess, June, July of last year, there couldn't have been less interest.
+I asked on twitter, where a lot of the top (twitter) NLP researchers I follow and they follow me back, where I asked "hey, what about if we pre-trained a general language model?" --- no, no language is different...
+No, you can't do that...
+I don't know why you would bother anyway...
+I would talk to people at conferences and they say:  I'm pretty sure people have tried that, and it's stupid...
+There was just this, I don't know, weird ? past.
+I guess because I am arrogant and [obstreperous](https://www.merriam-webster.com/dictionary/obstreperous) [definition: unruly, unmanageable], I ignored them even though they know much more about NLP than I do and just tried it anyway.
+And let me show you what happened.

+### `46:05` using wikitext103
+- Here's how we do it.
--
+- Grab the wikitext models
+- if you use `wget` and `-r`